The tropical $n$-gonal construction: Tropical abelian varieties

-for $i=1,\ldots,g$ and $\la'\in \La'$, hence $f$ is a homomorphism of integral tori, and indeed a dilation because $f_\#$ is surjective and $f^\#$ is injective and has full rank.
-Finally, one easily checks that $f^*\xi = A\zeta$. \end{proof}

-We note that the map $f:\Si^{pp}\to \Si$ is a bijection on the underlying groups, only the integral structure changes.

-\begin{definition} An integral torus together with a principal polarization is called \emph{principally polarized tropical abelian variety} or \emph{pptav} for short.
-A morphism $f : \Sigma_1 \to \Sigma_2$ of pptavs is an \emph{isomorphism of pptavs} if is is an isomorphism of integral tori and if the principal polarization on $\Sigma_1$ is the polarization induced from $\Sigma_2$. \end{definition}
+\begin{definition} An integral torus together with a (principal) polarization is called a \emph{(principally) polarized tropical abelian variety} or \emph{(p)ptav} for short.
+An \emph{isomorphism of ptavs} is an isomorphism $f : \Sigma_1 \to \Sigma_2$ of integral tori such that the polarization on $\Sigma_1$ is the polarization induced from $\Sigma_2$. \end{definition}